kosso/NappDownloadManager-mod/downloadmanager-android/README.md

 #### FORK UPDATE (Version 3.0 - Modified by Kosso)

-These versions of the original NappDownloadManager modules have been updated and modified by @kosso.
+These versions of the [original NappDownloadManager](https://github.com/viezel/NappDownloadManager) modules have been updated and modified by @kosso.

-Due to Titanium SDK and Studio updates and changes since these modules were first built, I could not get basic forks of these modules to compile.
+*Why u no fork?* Due to recent Titanium SDK and Studio updates and changes since these modules were first built, I could not get basic forks of these modules to compile.
 Also Studio doesn't seem to play well with cross-platform module projects as it used to.
 So they have been split in to two seperate projects for iOS and Android.
 I have also added a missing Android jar which was required.
 The module id is still `dk.napp.downloadmanager` for both iOS and Android, despite the change in project names.

 #### MODIFICATIONS

 My usage of these modules required more control over the download queues, in particular the ability to totally 'nuke' and reset the download queue, in case of an app crash or other reason.
-The original version had some issues where incomplete downloads in the queue could not be safely deleted or removed. [[see issues](https://github.com/viezel/NappDownloadManager/issues)] - particulary when developing an app, since ad UIDs change in the stored filepaths on each deployment (to the simulator or device).
+The original version had some issues where incomplete downloads in the queue could not be safely deleted or removed. [[see issues](https://github.com/viezel/NappDownloadManager/issues)] - particulary when developing an app, since app UIDs change in the stored filepaths on each deployment (to the simulator or device).

 To clean things up, a method called `cleanUp()` has been introduced to both platforms which will look for any existing queue data files, read them, then clean up any partial downloads from an aborted previous session and finally delete the queue data files again, completely resetting the queue.